 Select to close the account

 After you sign in and review the data and services linked, you can go directly to “Close your account.”
-You’ll have a few things pop up, making sure you are aware of the consequences in canceling your account.
+You’ll have a few things pop up, making sure you are aware of the consequences of canceling your account.

 Make sure to review and check each box, and then select a reason why you are closing the account.